sensofguilt/Happygit/README.md

 # Happygit
-Repository for testing my Git/GitHub setup
+Repository for testing my Git/GitHub setup.

 This is the first change on my local computer, via Gith Bash Terminal